• Skip to primary navigation

 Related posts:

 A close up photo of roasted corn and potato salad.
 Chunks of red potato, bacon pieces, celery slices, green onion, and corn kernels are all visible in the colourful mix.
-Roasted Corn & Potato Salad A pale green plate displays 8 baked potato skins.
-Half are filled with mushrooms and swiss cheese, the other half have bacon and cheddar as the filling, some topped with sour cream.
-Most potato skins are sprinkled with sliced green onion.
-Bacon Roasted Potato Skins A blue bowl overflowing with a rotini based pasta salad.
-Cubes of cheese, red peppers, celery slices, and green onion are all visible.
-Marie's Pasta Salad Recipe A cured loin of pork that has been rolled in cornmeal and sliced - proper peameal bacon!
+Roasted Corn & Potato Salad A plate of loaded potato skins, with various toppings.
+Loaded Potato Skins A close up view of a creamy rotini pasta salad made with rotini, red peppers, celery, peas, cheese, and green onions.
+Pasta Salad A cured loin of pork that has been rolled in cornmeal and sliced - proper peameal bacon!
 Peameal Bacon and Back Bacon

 Reader Interactions